One-Particle Density Matrix Framework for Mode-Shell Correspondence: Characterizing Topology in Amorphous Higher-Order Topological Insulators: The mode-shell correspondence

 for the shell invariant, explicitly showing that the invariant is localized in the region where $\theta$ changes.

 In one dimension, the shell index is, up to a sign, equivalent to the local chiral marker of the restricted one-particle density matrix (see Appendix~\ref{app:chiral_marker} for a derivation),

 a real-space $\mathbb{Z}$ invariant equal to the chiral winding number in translation-invariant models~\cite{kaneLubenski, Hannukainen2022}.
-The lower case trace, tr, in Eq.~\eqref{eq:chiral_marker} represents a trace over any internal degrees of freedom. $\theta$ is diagonal in position space, so $\mathcal{I}_{\text{shell}} =- \sum_x \partial_x \theta(x)\nu(x)$, where we have used the cyclic property of the trace, translation invariance, and the chiral constraint, in Eq.~\eqref{eq:shell_index_two}, to change the order of the operators.
+The lower case trace tr in Eq.~\eqref{eq:chiral_marker} represents a trace over any internal degrees of freedom. $\theta$ is diagonal in position space, so $\mathcal{I}_{\text{shell}} = \sum_x \partial_x \theta(x)\nu(x)$, where we have used the cyclic property of the trace, translation invariance, and the chiral constraint in Eq.~\eqref{eq:shell_index_two} to change the order of the operators.
 Since $\theta$ interpolates from zero to one across the chain, $\sum_x \partial_x \theta(x) = \pm 1$, by discrete partial integration.
 In the bulk region, where the shell is located and the chiral marker is constant, this yields

 The sign is determined by which end of the chain is chosen as the restricted region $\mathcal{A}$.
+In one dimension, the shell is a codimension-one object and therefore consists of an isolated point.
+Since the bulk itself is one-dimensional, a codimension-one shell reduces to an isolated point that exists entirely within the bulk, away from the physical boundary, which is why the shell index is equal to the chiral winding number, a bulk invariant.
+This argument does not carry over to higher dimensions as the shell is no longer purely contained in the bulk and $\mathcal{I}_{\rm shell}$ is therefore not a bulk invariant.

-The mode–shell correspondence formalism presented in this section is general and applies to chirally symmetric models in arbitrary dimensions, provided regions $\mathcal{A}$ and $\mathcal{A}_\text{shell} \subset \mathcal{A}$ that isolate a topological mode in real space.
-While the discussion above focused on one-dimensional topological insulators with end-localized modes, the same framework extends to two-dimensional higher-order topological insulators, where topological modes appear at the corners and their contributions to the mode index are constrained by crystalline symmetries.
+The mode-shell correspondence formalism presented in this section is general and applies to chirally symmetric models in arbitrary dimensions, provided regions $\mathcal{A}$ and $\mathcal{A}_\text{shell} \subset \mathcal{A}$ are sufficiently large to isolate a topological mode.
+While the discussion so far has focused on one-dimensional topological insulators with end-localized modes, the same framework extends to two-dimensional higher-order topological insulators, where topological modes appear at the corners and their contributions to the mode index are constrained by crystalline symmetries.